kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

 2. display on LED
 3. Delay of 1s then decrement your # in R6m then display
 4. if R4 ≤ 0, fkasg LEDs on and off for 1 sec each until you press the button (ISR)

+# Part 8: Basic Processing
+CPU has control unit, ALU and registers.
+Fundamentally, there are 5 steps:
+- **fetch**
+- **decode**
+- read **memory**
+- **execute**: perform operation
+- store data by **write back**

+Processor has hardware to implement every instruction in the ISA.

+The **datapath** of a processor hold a bunch of components that implement the ISA.
+- Register file is a set of registers
+- ALU
+- processor-memory interface for memory and write-back operations
+- instruction address generator updates PC
+- instruction register
+- control circuitry, decides what happens with mux selectors, and regulates flow of data

+Design of Register file:
+- you want to be able to select two registers for a clock cycle, and write to at most one register.
+So we need two corresponding output data.
+The width of i/o is 32 bits (same as register width) and addresses are log<sub>2</sub>(32) = 5